Watch the video on our YouTube channel.

 Robert Mason, a nationally recognized scientist and teacher whose research helped unlock the mysteries of chemical communication and reproduction in garter snakes, presented the 2017 F.A.
 Gilfillan Memorial Lecture April 3, 2017.
-In his talk “The Garden of Eden revisited: What can we learn from snakes, sex and scents,” Mason acquainted audiences with Mason’s extraordinary research discoveries during his 35-year career.
+In his talk “The Garden of Eden revisited: What can we learn from snakes, sex and scents,” Mason acquainted audiences with his extraordinary research discoveries during his 35-year career.

 Mason is the 2016 recipient of the College of Science’s F.A.
 Gilfillan Award for Distinguished Scholarship, which recognizes distinguished scholarship in science by honoring a faculty in the College who demonstrates a long and exceptional scientific career with scholarly achievements widely recognized nationally and globally.

 Mason discussed the biological and chemical processes that influence reproduction in snakes as well as the larger implications of his research.
 He explained the fascinating phenomenon of pheromone-fueled mating in snakes and what makes pheromones an indispensable ingredient for sex among reptiles.
 Mason combines painstaking field research with laboratory experimentation, original scientific pursuits with outstanding teaching and mentorship.
 This enables him to give audiences a glimpse into what it means to have a versatile life in the world of science.

 A wonder of the natural world, the Narcisse Snake Dens of Manitoba, Canada, are the winter home to tens of thousands of garter snakes and the setting for much of Mason’s field research.
 His research has appeared in the media and in leading publications worldwide, including the Discovery Channel, National Geographic, BBC to Science magazine, Nature and more.
 His work inspired the award-winning children’s book, The Snake Scientist.